sjbylo/aba/README.md

 Use aba if you want to get OpenShift up and running quickly in an air-gapped environment without having to study the documentation in detail.
 It also works with connected environments!

-For the very impatient: clone this repo onto a RHEL VM with an internet connection, install and run 'make'.
+For the very impatient: clone this repo onto a RHEL VM with an internet connection, install and run `make`.
 You will be guided through the process.
 Fedora has also been tested as the 'connected' VM to download the needed images and other content.

 ## Quick Guide